The Folly Tower will remain closed until 2022

 for enquiry form and pictures of the Belvedere Room

-This unique unusual 100ft tower is Faringdon’s icon and the last major folly to be built in England
+This unique unusual 100ft Tower is Faringdon’s icon and the last major folly to be built in England.

 Hailed as 'Britain's finest 20th century Folly Tower' and 'One of the most important follies in Britain'

-It sits on Folly Hill, within a charming 4 acre, circular woodland of splendid Scots Pine and broadleaf trees, some more than 200 years old.
+The Tower sits on Folly Hill, within a charming 4 acre, circular woodland of splendid Scots Pine and broadleaf trees, some more than 200 years old.

 Check out the fantastic views over 5 counties and find out about the history of Folly Hill, Henry James Pye (of Sing a Song of Sixpence fame), Oliver Cromwell and the very eccentric Lord Berners (the creator of the tower).

-Seek out the 24 black birds and the giant willow pie, Cromwell’s cannon, the fairly useless bridge, Lord Berners in a tree!!..............and more.
+Seek out the 24 sing a 'song of sixpence' black birds, Cromwell’s cannon, the fairly useless bridge, Lord Berners in a tree, the giraffe, the mouse ..............and more.
 See the list and photos on the Sculpture trail page

-Please do not feed the giraffes!!
+Please do not feed the giraffe!!